Awoulaba

-The beauty industry of Ivory Coast and other West African countries heavily profits from women desiring to enlarge their buttocks.
-Beauty products such as creams and pills that are advertised as enhancing the buttocks are common throughout large West African cities, and they carry health risks such as diabetes and high blood pressure.
-Also popular are butt augmentation surgeries, as well as padding giving the appearance of larger buttocks.
-This trend in the region has been blamed for some health concerns among women such as overweight, metabolic syndrome, and carcinogenic beauty products.

 Miss Awoulaba

 Miss Awoulaba is a beauty pageant that started in Abidjan, Ivory Coast during the early 1980s which was stated to reward "physical harmony and natural charm, with an inclination for women with prominent posteriors" and to showcase "authentic African beauty".
 Miss Awoulaba was organized as an alternative to Miss Cote d'Ivoire (Miss Ivory Coast), which was accused of favoring Western beauty features.
 The women of Miss Awoulaba have curvier bodies compared to women of most Western beauty pageants and they are required to wear thick, black hair along with traditional hairstyles and clothing.

 Prizes

 First Lady Dominique Folloroux-Ouattara of Ivory Coast offered a cash prize of 5.5 million CFA francs to be shared among the top three winners of the 2015 competition and 1.5 million to the top three winners of the 2017 competition.
 The top winner of the 2019 competition was promised a Citroën C4 vehicle from Al Moustapha Toure, president of the Collective of Economic Operators of Côte d'Ivoire (COECI).
 Mayor Jean-Marc Yacé of Cocody offered 4 million CFA francs to be divided among the top three winners of the 2019 competition.